 The growth can be put down to a few reasons:

-- Tools - responding to app reviews is now MUCH easier thanks to tools like (shameless plug) Appbot.
+- Tools - responding to app store reviews is now MUCH easier thanks to tools like (shameless plug) Appbot.
 You can now respond to iOS and Google play in one spot.
 You can even connect them up to your currently CRMs like Zendesk, Freshdesk and more.

 - The stores really want you to respond.
 It's a metric Google and Apple refer to when looking at apps to feature.